razeeniqbal/face-recognition-system/README.md

 ### Streamlit Cloud Deployment

+The application is designed to work seamlessly on Streamlit Cloud:

-1. Push your code to GitHub
+1. Push your code to GitHub (without the models/ and lfw/ directories)
 2. Create an account on [Streamlit Cloud](https://streamlit.io/cloud)
 3. Connect your GitHub repository
 4. Set the main file path to `app.py`
-5. Deploy!
+5. When the app starts for the first time, it will:
+   - Inform users that detection works initially (using Haar Cascade)
+   - Provide instructions for downloading the DNN models for better detection
+   - Guide users to train a model for recognition functionality

 ### Render Deployment